-(a) A covered charity shall deliver to the [attorney general] a copy of an amendment to days after adoption of the amendment if the amendment changes the purposes of the charity or results in a material change to the structure, governance, or activities of the covered charity. - (b) A covered charity shall give written notice to the [attorney general] not later than [20,30,60] days before the adoption by agreement with the donor of a modification of a restriction on the management, investment, purpose, or use of charitable assets.
+- (a) A covered charity shall deliver to the [attorney general] a copy of an amendment to its articles of incorporation, trust instrument, or other record creating the charity within [] days after adoption of the amendment if the amendment changes the purposes of the charity or results in a material change to the structure, governance, or activities of the covered charity. - (b) A covered charity shall give written notice to the [attorney general] not later than [20] [30] [60] days before the adoption by agreement with the donor of a modification of a restriction on the management, investment, purpose, or use of charitable assets if the amount subject to the agreement is more than \$[25,000].